GeoffWilliams/puppet_agent_ld_library_path/README.md

 ### What puppet_agent_ld_library_path affects

 Installs wrapper scripts under `/usr/local/bin` or at a user specified location for the above puppet executables.
-Can also remove the wrappers if required, replacing them with the symlinks that the puppet installer usually creates.
+When the module is not being applied, the built-in `puppet_enterprise` module will take over ownership of the wrapper files under `/usr/local/bin` and will immediately restore the system as-shipped.
+If an alternate directory is used, you can pass `ensure => false` to clean up this directory if required.

 This module addresses [PA-437](https://tickets.puppetlabs.com/browse/PA-437).
-When this issue is addressed in-product, you should reset your systems to their original states by instructing this puppet module to remove itself.
-Once agent changes have been revoked, this module can be removed from your systems entirely.
+When this issue is addressed in-product, you should reset your systems to their original states by removing this module from your Puppet Masters.

 ## Usage